pli01/k8s-cluster-api-starter/openstack/deploy/README.md

 # deploy cluster-api on openstack

+! this document serves as a note-taking !

 The following steps must run on an instance with:
   - install prereq: yq, env.rc
   - install clusterctl